 Interestingly, the tank has an intelligent system with adjustable water flow for efficiency.
 Whether it’s the paw marks or urine stains, the Tesvor X500 Pro is ready for the job.

 Next up is the autonomy of the Tesvor X500 Pro.
 This robot vacuum comes with a powerful 2500mAh battery optimized to offer 100 minutes of runtime for continuous cleaning.
 Like other robot vacuums in this review, Tesvor will recharge automatically, and besides, it will resume cleaning automatically.
-This is one of the features that make it stand out among the robot vacuums under $200.

 The Tesvor X500 Pro excels again in terms of navigation and mapping.
 The robot vacuum’s 3.0 gyro navigation system guarantees entire level cleaning and fewer accidents.
-Interestingly, the Tesvor X500 Pro is the only robot vacuum under $200 with mapping technology.
+Interestingly, the Tesvor X500 Pro is the only robot vacuum with low price and mapping technology.
 The robot uses real-time smart mapping that enables it to use efficient S-shaped cleaning patterns and allows homeowners to see the cleaning status of the robot at any time.
 As for boundary marking, the robot uses magnetic strips to set virtual walls.

 Last part is dedicated to smart features and convenience, and once again, Tesvor excels.
 The robot vacuum works with 2.4GHz WiFi for smartphone app operation and voice assistant compatibility.
 On the app, users can access all the controls and a wide range of smart features, including over the air (OTA) updates that update the robot vacuum to the latest version of the app.
 Besides the app operation, the X500 Pro syncs with Alexa for voice operation.